Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Running a cemetery wasn’t what young Rash had in mind after his high school graduation.
 Some dates in his timeline are missing from that point until his father’s death but one major event was when he married Carol Ann Deese in 1958.
 Presumably he furthered his education but, like his father, the first marriage only lasted a few years.

 He was residing in Manhattan in 1966 when he married Lydia Montanez.
 His father died in October of that year, so management of the cemetery fell to his mother, Henriette.
-Her 1989 obituary says she was president of the cemetery’s board of directors, probably in this time period.
+Her 1989 obituary says she was president of the cemetery’s board of directors, probably since the time her husband died.
+And in the 1980s the board probably consisted of only her and her son.

 Rash did return to the area the following year to begin his career as a stock broker.
 A July, 1967 newspaper ad in Philadelphia announced his appointment to a brokerage firm, Bioren & Co., in their Media, Pennsylvania office.
 The couple settled in Chadds Ford in Delaware County.
 Traveling from there to Mount Moriah was about 25 miles or 50 minutes.